- Published: Sep 4, 2021

 1. Open rate

 First on our list of email campaign metrics is open rate.
 Open rate shows you how many people see your emails and decide to open them.
-Your open rate is critical to track because it provides insight into how your subject line performs.
+Your click-to-open rate (CTOR) is critical to track because it provides insight into how your subject line performs.

 If you have an enticing subject line, your subscribers are more likely to open your emails and engage with Email marketing can generate up to 50% more sales than other lead generation methods.
 With statistics like this, your email marketing campaigns can drive significant results for your business.
 On the other hand, a less attractive or relevant subject line will keep people from opening your emails.